What alcohol poisoning looks like - and how you can help

 People aged 16-24 are the most likely to be teetotal.
 But, when they do drink, this age group is also the most likely to binge - and it’s binge drinking that puts you at risk of alcohol poisoning.

-If you’re out and a friend looks like they’re struggling, you can help if you know how to spot the signs of alcohol poisoning.
+If your friend looks like they’re struggling, you can help if you know how to spot the signs of alcohol poisoning.
 So here they are.

 Somebody who’s suffering from alcohol poisoning might: